TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.security-center/security-center-regulatory-compliance.md

 To use the Regulatory Compliance, Azure Security Center must be on standard pricing tier on the subscription level.
 If the Regulatory Compliance UI is not loading correctly, try the following steps:

-1. Clear browser cache.
+1. Clear browser cache
-1. Use a different browser.
+1. Use a different browser
-1. Try to load it from different network location.
+1. Try to load it from different network location

 The compliance dashboard surfaces security assessments and recommendations as they align to specific compliance requirements.
 If a recommendation result is not accurate, refer to the recommendation section for further analysis.